 - Presentations cannot be sales pitches.
 If you are a consultant, product or service supplier to the construction industry, you must add a contractor as a co-presenter.

 How to Submit

-All proposals must be submitted online using this link by Friday, April 17, 2020.
-To submit a proposal you will need to register for free, then select the 2020 AGC IT Conference for Construction Professionals Call for Speakers from the list of programs to begin building your proposal.
-Individuals will only be able to submit a maximum of two proposals.
+All proposals must be submitted online using this link by Sunday, June 14th, 2020.
+To submit a proposal you can to register for free here, then select the 2020 AGC IT Conference for Construction Professionals Call for Speakers from the list of programs to begin building your proposal.
+Each individual can submit a maximum of two proposals.